TomSmeets/quest-for-nothing/doc/memory.md

 Allocating memory is easy but freeing memory is difficult.
 I don't want to constantly think about freeing individual objects.
 Memory arenas help with this.

-There are fixed points in the program were I will call 'free' and everything in the given arena is freed.
+There are fixed points in the program where I will call 'free' and everything in the given arena is freed.
 This means I don't have to think about individual objects.

 Some example areas are: